dannywillems/devtodo2/README.rst

 Features which must be added :
 ===================================
-- Manage differents task list which will be in a directory .todo2_dir.
+- Manage differents task lists which will be in a directory .todo2_dir.
 All lists will be in JSON and could be selected with -l option.
 - Default list loaded (when todo2 -a "tasks" is typed) could be changed with the option --default-list.